clarinsi/tweetpub/README.md

 </text>
 ```

 You should have patience during decoding as the Twitter API allows fetching 100 tweets every 15 seconds.
-The decoder has this time constraint hard-coded.